 Flagstead came to the plate 342 times in 97 games, batting .331 and walking 35 times (plus getting hit seven times) for an on-base percentage of .416.
 He scored 43 runs and drove in 41.
 He had a little power, better than average for the era, with five home runs.
 His .331 average was fifth in the American League as was his on-base percentage (ranking above him in the league’s top five were Ty Cobb and Bobby Veach.)
 His slugging percentage placed him sixth.
 As early as the turn of the year, news stories began to mention that Red Sox owner Harry Frazee had his eyes on Ira.
 (See, for instance, the Boston Globe of January 9, 1920.)

 He experienced the proverbial sophomore slum in 1920, his average plummeting to .235 – though his OBP was still .318 and he scored almost as many runs as in the previous year and drove in only six runs fewer.
 There was one big day, when he hit two home runs in a game at Philadelphia’s Shibe Park on May 17.
 In 1921, he played in just 85 games and hit .305.
 The Tigers had so many quality outfielders – and both middle infielders R.S.
-Young and Owen Bush had struggled or slowed in 1920 – that new manager Ty Cobb decided to try Flagstead out at shortstop, where he played 55 games (and eight at second base), the only year in his career (other than one game in 1923) that he played anywhere other than the outfield.
+Young and Owen Bush had struggled or slowed in 1920 – that new manager Ty Cobb decided to try Flagstead out at shortstop, where he played 55 games (and eight at second base).
 He also played eight games at second and one at third base in 1921.
 These weren’t easy years to break into the Tigers lineup, filled as it was with Ty Cobb, Harry Heilmann, Bobby Veach, and Heinie Manush.
 Even Flagstead’s.305 ranked him below the team’s astounding .316 average.

 Detroit added a proper shortstop in Topper Rigney, who also hit .300, and another reserve outfielder in Bob Fothergill.
 Consequently, Flagstead played only half as much in 1922 as he had in 1921, just 44 games, and hit .308 with an OBP of .411.
 The Tigers just had so many superb ballplayers, particularly in the outfield slots, that they had a .300 hitter as a utility player.
 It was in 1922 that he married Miss Reita Tibbetts.